PatternsTechGit/PT_ImageUploading_with_AzureFunctions/README.md

         public async Task<Uri> UploadFileBlobAsync(string blobContainerName, Stream content, string contentType, string fileName)
         {
+            // Get reference of the container
             var containerClient = GetContainerClient(blobContainerName);
-            var blobClient = containerClient.GetBlobClient(fileName);
+            // create a space for a file in the container. var blobClient = containerClient.GetBlobClient(fileName);
-            await blobClient.UploadAsync(content, new BlobHttpHeaders { ContentType = contentType });
+            // upload the bytes of the file in that space await blobClient.UploadAsync(content, new BlobHttpHeaders { ContentType = contentType });
-            return blobClient.Uri;
+            // returns the URI  of the file create. return blobClient.Uri;
         }